Washington lifts a series of restrictions on Cuba

 A senior US administration official said the measures announced Monday are “practical decisions aimed at responding to the humanitarian situation” in Cuba and “developing economic opportunities” for Cubans.

-In Havana, Foreign Minister Bruno Rodriguez acknowledged that these were “positive measures” but “in no way modify the embargo (the embargo in place since 1962, editor’s note), nor the major economic seat measures taken by Trump.”
+In Havana, Foreign Minister Bruno Rodriguez acknowledged that these were “positive measures”, but “in no way modify the embargo (the embargo in place since 1962, editor’s note) nor the main measures of the economic seat taken by Trump.”

-“Neither the objectives nor the main tools of the US policy against Cuba have changed, and it is a failure,” he added in a statement posted on the ministry’s website, stressing the “readiness of” his government “to enter into a respectful and equal dialogue with the government of the United States.”
+“The goals and tools of the US policy against Cuba have not changed, and it is a failure,” he added in a statement posted on the ministry’s website, stressing his government’s readiness to enter into a respectful and equal dialogue with the United States government.

 Democratic President Joe Biden seeks a delicate balance between a stated desire to “support the Cuban people” and encourage their democratic aspirations on the one hand, and firmness against the communist regime on the other.